 Dematerialisation: It is the conversion of the physical share and debenture certificates to an electronic form.
 Managing investment in shares and securities becomes much easier when all physical certificates are present in the dematerialised form.
 It reduces the chances of forgery and fraud that had become rampant when electronic entries were unavailable.
 In the case of dematerialisation, the electronic records are stored at a depository.
 In India, the National Securities Depository Limited (NSDL) and Central Depository Services (India) Ltd (CDSL) are the authorized depositories.

 Rematerialisation: Any investor who has already converted the securities and debenture certificates to electronic formats has the option of changing them to physical form once again.
 People opt for rematerialisation to avoid paying for the maintenance charge of a Demat account that has only 1 or 2 shares.
-It is the process of converting all securities in electronic form to physical certificates.
+It is the process of converting all securities in the electronic form to physical certificates.
 You will need to fill out a Remat Request Form (RRF) and approach the Depository Participant (DP) with it.

 |Meaning||The transformation of physical certificates of shares and debentures to electronic form||Conversion of the electronic records of the share to paper (physical) form|